Limited Liability: Everything You Need to Know

 - Apply for a business certificate and licenses relevant to your industry.

 - File the Form SS-4 or go to the Internal Revenue Service website online to apply and obtain an Employer Identification Number (EIN).

 - Apply for ID numbers required by state government agencies.
 You will probably be required to pay for disability, unemployment, and other payroll taxes.
 In addition to the EIN, you will need tax ID numbers.

 Support for Entrepreneurs

 If you need help starting a LLC or any sort of company with limited liability protection, post your legal need on UpCounsel's marketplace.
 UpCounsel screens out 95 percent of lawyers to provide only the best lawyers from top law schools like Harvard Law School or Yale Law School.
-UpCounsel lawyers have an average of 14 years of experience and have provided legal services to companies such as Stripe, Twilio and Google.
+UpCounsel lawyers have an average of 14 years of experience and have provided legal services to companies such as Menlo Ventures, Airbnb and Google.